“Is My Boyfriend Being Selfish or Am I?”

 If he/you already made plans, it would be rude to cancel just because someone more important (to you) came along, so I agree with him on that point.
 And I also don’t think it’s asking too much that he go to the party early and head with you to the club later.
 But maybe he didn’t like the way you demanded that he do that.
 Maybe it rubbed him the wrong way and put him on the defense when the first thing you said when you realized your friend wanted to hang out on the same night as the party was “Well, I guess we’re not going then…” No one likes to be talked to like that, so your boyfriend’s probably just trying to stand up to you and assert a little power in the situation.
 I don’t see why you can’t each do your own thing that night, but if it’s so important that he come with your to the club, why not apologize for being bossy, tell him how much it would mean if he came with you, and ask him again — this time nicely — if he’d reconsider going to his friend’s party for a little while and then to the club with you later.

-Finally, what I suspect is really bothering you is that this “friend” of your boyfriend’s is a female.
+Finally, what I suspect is really bothering you is that this “friend” of your boyfriend’s is a woman.
 But, what you need to understand, is you acting bossy and territorial isn’t going to endear him to you.
-It’s going to do the opposite, and before you know it, you’re going to be one of those girls guys so sweetly refer to as “pyscho.”
+It’s going to do the opposite.
 So, cool it with the jealousy, unless you truly feel you have reason to be jealous.
 And if you do, talk to you boyfriend about what’s really bothering you instead of acting out in ways that accomplish nothing but alienating him from you.

 Thank you, Wendy!
 LW, I think this argument all stemmed from the fact that you have some not-so-deeply rooted insecurity issues.
 If it makes you uncomfortable that they’ve gotten back in touch, you really need to communicate that to him.
 I do very much agree that it is rude of you to cancel last minute.
 You need to start viewing her through the eyes of your bf and see that she isn’t just “this girl” but a close friend of your bf’s.
 If the situation was reversed, would you acted the same, and been ok with your bf just cancelling your plans last minute?